ADSS (company)

-ADSS (ADS Securities until 2018) is an Abu Dhabi-based financial services company providing online trading, investment, wealth, and asset management solutions to institutional, private, and retail clients globally.
-Established in 2011, ADSS rapidly expanded its brokerage activities.
-The company previously operated through its subsidiaries and representative offices in key financial hubs such as Hong Kong, Singapore, and London.
+ADSS (ADS Securities until 2018) is an Abu Dhabi-based financial services company that provides online trading, investment, wealth management, and asset management services to institutional, private, and retail clients.
+Established in 2011, ADSS expanded its brokerage activities and operated through subsidiaries and representative offices in financial centres including Hong Kong, Singapore, and London.

+The company has drawn attention for its role in bond financing linked to Etihad Airways Partners and for being mentioned as an intermediary in reporting related to the Dubai Papers investigation.

 History

-ADSS has previously drawn attention for its notable role in a controversial fundraising effort for Etihad Airways and was mentioned as an intermediary exposed in the Dubai Papers money laundering investigation.

-ADS Securities was founded in March 2011 with initial private capital.
+ADS Securities was founded in March 2011 with private capital.
 Philippe Ghanem was appointed as CEO, and Mahmood Ebraheem Al Mahmood was the executive chairman.

-In April 2011, shortly after its establishment, ADS Securities received recognition as the "Fastest Newcomer" at the Middle East Forex Awards due to its rapid initial growth.
-By May 2011, the firm had already reached daily trading volumes of approximately $2 billion, attracting prime brokers such as Goldman Sachs and BNP Paribas.
+In April 2011, shortly after its establishment, ADS Securities was named "Fastest Newcomer" at the Middle East Forex Awards.
+By May 2011, the firm reported daily trading volumes of approximately $2 billion and announced that prime brokers including Goldman Sachs and BNP Paribas had joined its platform.
 In August 2011, the company expanded by registering ADS Securities Hong Kong Limited.

 By 2014, ADS Securities had over 10,000 clients.
-On 4 May 2016, it introduced OREX mobile, an Arabic language trading application.
-By 2017, the firm had expanded its global presence with regional offices in London, Singapore, and Hong Kong, and became the first brokerage to offer Bitcoin CFDs in the MENA region.
-Also in 2017, ADSS Group launched ADS Investment Solutions, focusing on wealth and asset management.
+On 4 May 2016, it introduced OREX mobile, an Arabic-language trading application.
+By 2017, the firm reported a global presence with offices in London, Singapore, and Hong Kong, and launched Bitcoin CFDs for clients in the MENA region.

+In 2017, the group launched ADS Investment Solutions, focusing on wealth and asset management.

 In early 2018, ADS Securities incorporated Autochartist into its trading platform and expanded its cryptocurrency offering to include Bitcoin Cash, Litecoin, and Ripple.
 In June 2018, the company rebranded itself from ADS Securities to ADSS.

 In June 2019, ADS Investment Solutions launched a Saudi Arabian smart beta fund.
 A month later, Philippe Ghanem resigned as CEO, with Mahmood Ebraheem Al Mahmood temporarily stepping into the CEO role.
-During the company’s periods of growth and transformation, ADSS experienced multiple resignations from outgoing and incoming senior executives.
+The company experienced further senior executive turnover in subsequent years.

-In January 2024, ADSS introduced a cloud-based trading platform developed in collaboration with Adaptive Financial Consulting, positioning it as a flexible and cost-efficient alternative to MetaTrader 4.
+In January 2024, ADSS introduced a cloud-based trading platform developed in collaboration with Adaptive Financial Consulting.

 On 6 June 2024, ADSS became an official trading member of the Abu Dhabi Securities Exchange (ADX).

+In December 2024, Ahmed Khalifa Almehairi was appointed as CEO of ADSS, succeeding Mahmood Ebraheem Al Mahmood.

+In April 2026, ADSS became a trading and clearing member of the Dubai Financial Market (DFM), allowing clients to trade DFM-listed securities.